affinda/affinda-python/docs/models.md

  extracted using the parser.
 If not set, we will determine whether to use OCR based on whether words are found in the document.
 :vartype use_ocr: bool
+:ivar llm_hint: Optional hint inserted into the LLM prompt when processing this document.
+:vartype llm_hint: str
+:ivar limit_to_examples: Restrict LLM example selection to the specified document identifiers.
+:vartype limit_to_examples: list[str]
 :ivar warning_messages:
 :vartype warning_messages: list[~affinda.models.DocumentWarning]